uranium-lang/uranium-lang.github.io/src/getting-started/intro.md

 # Getting started

-This section will cover the hello world.
+This seciton covers getting started with hello world.
+Setting up projects.
+And what kind of things this language will be good at.